What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 Teaching multiplication using the Concrete Pictorial Abstract approach

-The grid method is an important step in the teaching of multiplication, as it helps children to understand the concept of partitioning to multiply each digit separately.
+The grid method is an important step when teaching multiplication, as it helps children understand the concept of partitioning to multiply each digit separately.

 Pupils can begin by drawing out the grid and representing the number being multiplied concretely.
 For example, 23 x 3 can be shown using straws, setting out 2 tens and 3 ones three times.
 This way, children can actually see what is happening when they multiply the tens and the ones.

-As with addition and subtraction, children should be recording the digits alongside the concrete apparatus, and recording pictorially once they are confident with the concrete resources.
+As with addition and subtraction, children should record the digits alongside the concrete apparatus, and record pictorially once they are confident with the concrete resources.

-Children are then able to progress to representing the numbers in a grid, using place value counters.
+Children can progress to representing the numbers in a grid, using place value counters.

 The video above is a great example of how this might be done.